Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ~~~~~

 ### Names of local variables

-Local variable name should be constructed in such way that it can be distinguished from the name of a function parameter, a class member variable and a global variable.
+The name of a local variable should be distinguishable from the name of a function parameter, a class member variable and a global variable.

-It is preferred to prefix local variable names with 'a' and 'an' (also 'is', 'to' and 'has' for Boolean variables).
+It is preferred to prefix local variable names with *a* and *an* (or *is*, *to* and *has* for Boolean variables).

-See the following examples:
+See the following example:

 ~~~~~{.cpp}
 Standard_Integer theI;    // this is bad